 The good thing some people find about EMDR is that if you have a distressing memory, which you find too difficult to say out loud then you don’t have to.
 Providing you are able to locate it and follow the steps then you can process the memory without telling me.

 What can EMDR do for me?

-It isn’t just for work with significant or one off trauma.
+It isn’t just for working with a significant or one off trauma.
 Although it started as a treatment for PTSD (Post Traumatic Stress Disorder), scientific research has also been successfully applied in the treatment of chronic pain, phobias, panic and a variety of anxiety disorders including performance anxiety, complicated grief, sexual and/or physical abuse and disturbing memories.
 Between 70 - 90% of cases report a decrease in distressing symptoms.

 How long does EMDR take?

 A typical EMDR session usually lasts between 60 and 90 minutes and sessions usually take place weekly.

 EMDR has been considered a quick fix therapy but this is not entirely accurate and it would be misleading to suggest the entire 8-stage protocol is super quick.
 The things to bear in mind would be the type of problem, your life circumstances and the amount of previous treatment you have had.
 These will all help to determine how many sessions would be necessary.
 Between 8 and 20 sessions is a good enough guide but for survivors of long term trauma (e.g. childhood harm, neglect and abuse) it can take much longer.
-Individuals however often experience quick and tangible results at the actual eye movement re processing stage and this noticeable shift can be very encouraging.
+People however often experience quick and tangible results at the actual eye movement re processing stage and this noticeable shift can be very encouraging.

 If you would like to learn more about this exciting approach to recovery then please call on 07813 779667 or email me at firstname.lastname@example.org